qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/faq/index.rst

 .. _how-to-ask-a-QGIS-question:

-Why is QGIS 2.0 named 'Dufour' ..............................
+Why is QGIS 2.0 named 'Dufour'?
+..............................

 After a succesfull developer meeting in Zurich (Switzerland), we decided that